-I’m starting a new school in Pakistan!
+I’m starting a new school in Southwest Asia￼!
 I always thought it would be cool to do something like that, but I didn’t realize I would get the opportunity so soon.

 If you follow me much, you know that I’m involved in a service organization called “Days For Girls,” which creates and distributes reusable menstrual hygiene kits for girls and women all over the world.
 I’ve blogged about it and posted on Facebook.

-This minister, explained that the population there where they live in Pakistan, is predominately Muslim, and that there was no school in the town for the Christian children.
-There are about 40 of them, ages 4-15.
+This minister, explained that there was no school in the town for the Christian children and there are about 40 of them, ages 4-15.

-His concern was that if people aren’t educated, it’s harder to understand the Bible and the teachings of Jesus Christ, so he wished for a way to provide education to these children.
-At that time, it was just a wish.
+His concern was that if people aren’t educated, it’s harder to understand the Bible and the teachings of Jesus Christ.
+So he wished for a way to provide education to these children.
+At that time, it was just a wish of starting a new school.
 Then I asked him how much it would cost.
 He didn’t really know, but he started to look into it.